This is part two in a two-part series. Read part one here.

 In the current technological climate, it’s a small thing to turn your real life business into a whole or mostly virtual one on The Cloud, though there are a few important things to note before you make the switch.
 Sometimes your existing software isn’t fully Cloud-compatible, making the move more challenging.
 Older systems are especially tricky, so a multiple-stage implementation with guidance from your Cloud service may be necessary.

-Even so, after the initial growing pains have passed, most businesses quickly see how much more efficient their teams can work in a virtual environment.
+Even so, after the initial growing pains have passed, most businesses quickly see how much more efficiently their teams can work in a virtual environment.
 Without all the distractions that a traditional office offers, The Cloud is the future of business streamlining.
 The question isn’t really if your company will move operations there, it’s when — even if you need to maintain a physical office for in-person customer contact.